Xerophayze/TTS-Story/README.md

 You can use any alphanumeric name (letters, numbers, underscores).
 The system will automatically detect all unique speakers and let you assign voices to each one.

+### Gemini Pre-Processing Workflow

+Need to tidy a manuscript or add consistent speaker tags before running TTS?
+Use the **Prep Text with Gemini** button:

+1. Enter your Gemini API key and model in **Settings**, then click **Fetch Available Models** if you want to load the latest list directly from Google.
+2. Paste your story in the **Generate** tab and choose whether to prioritize chapter-based splitting or balanced chunks.
+3. Click **Prep Text with Gemini**.
+The app will:
+   - Build sections (chapters or chunks) locally.
+   - Show a real-time progress bar (e.g., “Processing section 3 of 7”).
+   - Send each section to Gemini along with your configured prompt and the running list of known speaker tags so names stay consistent.
+4. When Gemini finishes, the cleaned/expanded narrative replaces the input field.
+Chapter headings stay inside the narrator tags so audio splitting still works.
+5. Re-run **Analyze Text** if needed and assign voices—your previous voice selections are preserved unless the text actually changes.

+Because the speaker list is tracked across sections, characters that appear later continue to use the same tag, which keeps the voice assignment UI tidy and prevents duplicate dropdowns.

 ### Plain Text Mode

 If no speaker tags are found, the entire text will be processed with a single voice.